 Yancey County (Burnsville)

 Yancey County took heavy Helene damage, particularly along the Cane River and Toe River corridors.
-53 Yancey homeowners were approved for federal Helene buyouts in April 2026, with payouts pegged at pre-storm tax-assessed market value.
-For buyers in Yancey, this means: the buyout-comp pricing sets a real defensible floor for nearby properties, but flood-zone underwriting has tightened.
-Expect to need both a current FEMA flood-zone determination and an elevation certificate during diligence on anything near water.
+Yancey is in the same NC DOI insurance territory as Buncombe (4.4% / 4.5% approved increases).
+For buyers in Yancey, flood-zone underwriting has tightened post-Helene; expect to need both a current FEMA flood-zone determination and an elevation certificate during diligence on anything near water.
 See the Burnsville page for broader Yancey market context.

 For Florida Transplants: The Comparison

 The trade-off most FL buyers don't expect: NC has a 3.99% flat state income tax (FL has none), but Social Security is fully exempt in NC.
-Net of taxes plus insurance plus property tax, most Florida retirees moving to WNC come out ahead by $5,000–$15,000/year on a $500K home.
-See NC vs. Florida Cost of Living for the full line-item breakdown and Why Floridians Are Moving to Western NC for the broader migration story.
+The actual FL-vs-NC math for any specific household depends on income mix, home value, and FL county insurance specifics.
+See NC vs. Florida Cost of Living for the line-item breakdown and the FL → NC tax + cost-of-ownership calculator for personalized math.

 A 5-Step Insurance Diligence Checklist for WNC Buyers